secretGeek/til/minecraft/useful.md

 Put lights all over the place, so you can see what's going on.
 Useful in caves.

-(Alternative technique is to use a night vision potion, but I still prefer this little script)
+(Alternative technique is to use a nightvision potion, but I still prefer this little script)

 Use it like this:
 	/py lightup